SixArm/mast-cell-help/topics/anaphylaxis/index.md

 # Anaphylaxis

 Anaphylaxis is a severe, life-threatening allergic reaction that can occur rapidly after exposure to an allergen.
-It is a medical emergency that requires immediate attention and treatment.
 Anaphylaxis can affect multiple systems in the body and can lead to a sudden drop in blood pressure and airway constriction, making it difficult to breathe.

-Without prompt treatment, anaphylaxis can be fatal.
+If you or someone you are with is experiencing symptoms of anaphylaxis, seek emergency medical help immediately.
+Anaphylaxis can be fatal.

 Common triggers for anaphylaxis include: